 Using Textures on an individial Audio / MIDI / Group channel is also an option, but note that there is no Dry / Wet control.

-All the presets for Textures.
+Project folder and presets for Textures.

 How to use